 There is no cure for eczema, but treatment can help protect the skin and control itching, inflammation and infection.
+Treatment for moderate to severe eczema requires a customized approach based on recognizing the nuances of patients’ clinical presentation, identifying triggers and common problems that accompany eczema.
 A comprehensive treatment strategy seeks to:

 - Restore the damaged skin barrier: Every patient with eczema should use moisturizers regularly to improve the damaged skin barrier in eczema.
 Thicker moisturizers work better at sealing in the skin’s moisture.
 Some eczema creams contain ceramides (a type of lipid) and other ingredients that aim to restore the skin’s barrier function.